Game-Fusion/Commander-64/README.md

 ###- Q-Link Online Service
 ###- Advanced monochrome graphics
-###- Your great Monochrome Entertainment System (MES) games enjoyable via backwards compatibility, with enriched visuals [1.75+] (thanks to the addition of grey and light grey)
+###- Your great Monochrome Entertainment System (MES) games enjoyable via backwards compatibility, with enriched visuals (1.75+) (thanks to the addition of grey and light grey)

+And more!
+More details coming soon.